smeredith/smeredith.github.io/_drafts/interface.md

 The add-on board is a circuit board that sits on top of the DRA-30, making electrical connections to it via header receptacles on the bottom that connect to header pins on the DRA-30.
 Some of those headers come with the DRA-30, and some I had to solder on.
 The add-on board sits very low on the DRA-30 allowing it to fit inside the original DRA-30 case (when the tall stacked USB connector for the GPS is not installed.)
+A USB-C connector replaces of the USB type B connector on the DRA-30.
+Access to the DRA-30 level adjustment trimpots and LEDs is available via cutouts in the add-on board PCB.

 ## Project Motivation